Bill Snodgrass – President:

 I love the aviation industry and can’t imagine doing anything else.
 I look forward to getting more involved with the people and organizations at FNL and look forward to seeing this airport community grow.

-Malachi O’Neill – Board Member (term ends January 2018):
+Malachi O’Neill – Board Member (term ends January 2021):

 Malachi is Vice-President of Business Development with Mountain Aviation.
 Mountain Aviation is headquartered at Rocky Mountain Metropolitan Airport (BJC), and they manage and operate a fleet of more than 25 turbine aircraft.
 Mountain Aviation is one of the top 20 busiest Operators in the US.
 Northern Colorado Regional Airport (FNL) is a key to their success.

 Malachi strongly believes in the correlation between the success of his clients with the successful use of their business and private aviation assets.
-From major corporations to small business to private families, he truly enjoys helping others succeed in whatever it is they are doing utilizing aviation.
+From major corporations to small businesses to private families, he truly enjoys helping others succeed in whatever it is they are doing utilizing aviation.

-Malachi and his family have lived in the Northern Colorado area since the early 1990’s.
+Malachi and his family have lived in the Northern Colorado area since the early 1990s.
 He is a Certificated Flight Instructor (CFI), Aircraft Dispatcher, and Multi-Engine and Instrument-Rated Commercial Pilot.
-He holds a Bachelor’s Degree in Aviation Technology from Metropolitan State University of Denver with a Minor in Meteorology.
+He holds a Bachelor’s Degree in Aviation Technology from the Metropolitan State University of Denver with a Minor in Meteorology.
 He is very active in the aviation community throughout Colorado.

 Malachi’s initial aviation experience came as a hang gliding pilot and instructor near the dunes at Kitty Hawk where the Wright brothers first flew.
 When not aviating, he is an avid fly-fisherman and river guide, enjoying the Colorado lifestyle of being outdoors in all seasons with family and friends.

-Jason Kopp – Interim Board Member (term ends January 2020):
+Jason Kopp – Interim Board Member (term ends January 2023):

 Jason Kopp is the Chief Pilot of Blue Ocean Aviation and moved to the area with his wife, Angie, and three children in 2010.
 In this role, he oversaw the development and growth of a new aviation flight department and now leads a team of aviation professionals that provide consulting, management, pilot, and maintenance services.

-Previously, Jason worked as a plastic injection moldmaker for 5 years before acting on his life-long passion for aviation.
+Previously, Jason worked as a plastic injection mold maker for 5 years before acting on his life-long passion for aviation.
 After flight training and providing flight instruction, he was hired at ExpressJet Airlines as a First Officer for two years before upgrading to Captain his remaining four years there.
 He worked with the pilot mentor program at the airline, which provided guidance to new hire pilots during their first year.
 It was during this time he saw the importance of instilling leadership, integrity, and flight safety qualities in the next generation of pilots.
 He is an ATP licensed pilot with multiple type ratings and over 7,500 hours of flight time.